boyanio/wasm-workers/README.md

 ## Run

-Run in a Web server and use QueryString to change settings:

-`/?matrixWidth=5&matrixHeight=5&workersCount=3`
+Configure any Web server to point to the `build` folder.

 ![](/images/wasm-workers.jpg)